-The database for the Climate Equity Reference Calculator includes 195 countries: 193 of the 195 members of the UNFCCC (except Andorra and South Sudan), plus Taiwan and Palestine.
-Data for China and Hong Kong, which are typically reported separately in most income and emissions databases, are combined.
+The database for the Climate Equity Reference Calculator includes 195 countries: 193 of the 195 members of the UNFCCC (except Andorra and South Sudan, both of which are missing from most databases), plus Taiwan and Palestine.
+Data for China, Macao and Hong Kong, which are typically reported separately in most income and emissions databases, are combined.

 Data is reported in $2010 US, at market exchange rates (MER).
 Conversion to PPP (2005) is based on converting “Current US Dollars” for 2005 to PPP (Current International Dollars).
 The PPP conversion rate is held constant at this value.

-Income (GDP) projections from 2013-2018 are from the IMF’s World Economic Outlook (April 2013).
-Projected growth rates are applied to the most recent World Bank national GDP data (in most cases 2012); long term estimates (to 2030) are based on the McKinsey Climate Desk 2.1 dataset.
-Convergence between IMF and McKinsey growth rates is described in detail in Definition, sourcing, and updating of emissions baselines.
+Income (GDP) projections from 2015-2020 are from the IMF’s World Economic Outlook (April 2015).
+Projected growth rates are applied to the most recent World Bank national GDP data (in most cases 2014); long term estimates (2021 to 2030) are based on the median GDP growth rates across the models in the EMF27Base-FullTech scenario as reported in the IPCC AR5 scenario database.

 CO2 from Land Use (LUCF)

-Historical emissions (1850-2012) from LUCF (Land Use Change and Forestry) in the Reference Calculator Database are generated from multiple sources, as no authoritative, country-level dataset exists.
-The total global LUCF budget is constrained to match the figures published by the Global Carbon Project (GCP).
-Regional values 1850-2005 are constrained to meet the ten regional budgets published by CDIAC, the so-called Houghton dataset; that is the relative emissions in each region are scaled such that the sum of all regions matches the global total from GCP.
-National budgets are derived from the relative shares of regional totals either in the MATCH database or in data reported to the UNFCCC (annual reporting for Annex 1 countries 1990-2010, National Communications for some non-Annex I countries for selected years).
+Historical emissions (for the 1850 to 1989 period) from LUCF (Land Use Change and Forestry) in the Climate Equity Reference Calculator Database are generated from multiple sources, as no authoritative, country-level dataset exists.
+The total global LUCF budget is constrained to match the figures published by the Global Carbon Project (GCP) (see note 6).
+Regional values 1850-1989 are constrained to meet the ten regional budgets published by CDIAC, the so-called Houghton dataset; that is the relative emissions in each region are scaled such that the sum of all regions matches the global total from GCP.
+National budgets are derived from the relative shares of regional totals in the MATCH database.

 Scaling from relative national values to match regional totals is not a simple linear transformation, as some countries have negative estimated LUCF emissions and linear scaling would actually implausibly adjust emissions in a region with both negative and positive emissions.
 Instead, where the constrained regional total is less than the sum of national estimates, countries with negative emissions are held at their reported negative emissions levels and countries with positive emissions are proportionally reduced; where the constrained regional total is larger than the sum of national estimates, countries with negative emissions are scaled towards zero (that is, their emissions become less negative) and countries with positive emissions are scaled upwards.